How Seniors Can Pay Off Credit Card Debt

 Turbo Takeaways

-Without retirement savings, vulnerable senior citizens often face frequent budget shortfalls.
-Many rely on credit cards to keep up with living expenses, and some struggle with complex health issues or disabilities that lead to high balances.
+Without retirement savings, vulnerable senior citizens often face frequent budget shortfalls, and some struggle with complex health issues or disabilities that lead to high balances.

-A pension shortfall forces some seniors to rely on credit cards for daily expenses, making repayment difficult.
-With the average credit card interest rate at 24.20%, seniors’ credit card debt is getting more expensive.
+A pension shortfall also forces some seniors to rely on credit cards for daily expenses, making repayment difficult.
+With the average credit card interest rate at 24%, senior credit card debt is getting more expensive.

-The Impact of Credit Card Debt as a Senior
+The Impact of Credit Card Debt on Seniors

 Credit card debt can have a significant impact on the well-being of older adults.
 The stress of managing expenses while paying off debt can also take a toll on their physical health.

-With limited retirement savings, they may feel helpless as their balance grows and may miss payments.
-This can lower their credit score and impact their ability to borrow.
-If their debt is sent to a collection agency, they may face constant calls from debt collectors.
+With limited retirement savings, many feel helpless as their balance grows and they may miss payments.
+This can lower credit scores and impact their ability to borrow.
+If debts are sent to a collection agency, seniors could face constant calls from debt collectors.

 In some cases, overwhelming credit card debt, in addition to medical and other sources of debt, may lead seniors to file for Chapter 7 bankruptcy or Chapter 13 bankruptcy.